CHARLES GORE 1897–1962

 Died June 1960, age 62

-Charles Gore was three years old living with his father John, a fish salesman born in Kent, mother Margaret Ann born in Radcliffe on Trent, brother and sister Joe and Mary age 7.
+Age three living with his father John, a fish salesman born in Kent, mother Margaret Ann born in Radcliffe on Trent, brother and sister Joe and Mary age 7.
 They were living on Mount Pleasant, Radcliffe on Trent.

 Age 13 living on Main Road, Radcliffe on Trent with parents, brother Joe and sister Mary, both seventeen and Minnie, nine.